 Excellent verbal and written communication skills in Georgian and English.

-Work experience as an environmental specialist in/with the WB funded projects and knowledge of the WB safeguard policies and requirements will be an advantage;
+Work experience as an environmental specialist in/with the WB funded projects and knowledge of the WB’s or another multilateral development bank’s safeguard policies and requirements will be an advantage.

 DURATION OF ASSIGNMENT